onlyjazz/flask-docs/docs/apiflows.md

 ### /flask/crf/update-CRF-data
 This API updates CRF data by crf data id.

-## Use Cases
+### Example of how to extract data using client-side JS code:
 !!! note
-    The following examples require jQuery later version
+    The following code example should use the latest version of jQuery

-### General example of extract data using JS:
 ```JavaScript
     var xhrcall = $.ajax({
         url: 'https://dev-api.flaskdata.io/flask/customer/extract-data-to-json',